The initial growth of sidebranches in ammonium chloride dendrites: Theory

 \subsection{Sidebranches}

-A short distance behind the tip, sidebranches emerge with a characteristic wavelength $\lambda$ that is typically about $3 \sim6 \rho$.
-These sidebranches start out approximately uniform, but compete in a complex nonlinear coarsening process \cite{Glicksman81a, Dougherty1987}.
+A short distance behind the tip, sidebranches emerge on top of the fins with a characteristic wavelength $\lambda$ that is typically about $3 \sim 6 \rho$.
+These sidebranches start out approximately uniform, but compete in a complex nonlinear coarsening process \cite{Glicksman1981a, Dougherty1987}.
 Larger branches continue to grow, while shorter ones stop, or even begin to dissolve back, eventually giving rise to structures with a wide range of length scales.

-There are two main approaches to theoretically modeling the origin of the sidebranches.
-One possibility is that the tip growth itself is actually slightly oscillatory, and the emerging sidebranches reflect that underlying oscillation \cite{LaCombe2002, Glicksman07, Xu01}.
-Another possibility is that sidebranches are noise-driven, and their approximate periodicity is the result of the selective amplification of that noise \cite{Langer87, Dougherty1987}.
+There have been several approaches to model the origin of sidebranches.
+One possibility is that the tip growth itself is actually slightly oscillatory, and the emerging sidebranches reflect that underlying oscillation \cite{LaCombe2002, Glicksman2007, Xu2001}.
+Though oscillations were observed in pivalic acid \cite{LaCombe2002}, no such oscillations were detected in xenon \cite{Bisang1996}, ammonium bromide \cite{Dougherty1987}, or in the present work.
+Another recent line of analysis by Glicksman \cite{Glicksman2015-review, Glicksman2016,Mullis2015} considers the importance of capillary-mediated interface perturbations in driving deterministic branching.

+The conventional approach is to model sidebranches as arising from microscopic noise.
+The approximate periodicity of the sidebranches is the result of the selective amplification of that noise \cite{Langer1987, Dougherty1987, Brener1995, Karma1999, Gonzalez-Cinca2004a, Wittwer2006}.

-Directional solidification experiments with pivalic acid/coumarin alloys have shown that directly applying a pulsing laser to dendritic tips in directional solidification can drive an oscillating tip and produce a sidebranch structure with the corresponding wavelength \cite{Williams93a}.
-Analogous results have also been obtained in viscous fingering experiments \cite{Rabaud88}.
-These results show that oscillating-tip solutions are possible, but leave open the question of what happens as the amplitude of the applied noise is reduced to zero.
-For xenon, both noise-driven and perturbation-induced sidebranches have been observed \cite{Wittwer2006}.
+Several experiments have shown that applied perturbations can produce periodic sidebranches.
+Directional solidification experiments with pivalic acid/coumarin alloys have shown that directly applying a pulsing laser to dendritic tips can drive an oscillating tip and produce a sidebranch structure with the corresponding wavelength \cite{Williams1993}.
+Similarly, mechanical vibrations have been shown to induce sidebranches in the free dendritic growth of xenon \cite{Wittwer2006}.
+Analogous results have also been obtained in viscous fingering experiments \cite{Rabaud1988}.
+These experiments show that oscillating-tip solutions are possible, but do not address the question of what happens as the amplitude of the applied noise is reduced to zero.